To make a table, you need wood.

 I offer a weekly workshop in which I guide writers through the endlessly challenging process of turning their ideas into finished scripts, plays, novels, and short stories and help them build the confidence and skills they need for success, one step at a time.

+Join my Writers’ community on Discord to connect with fellow writers and attend your first session.
 Whether you are a first-time writer or an established voice looking for a push, I want to work with you!

 How it Works